 Therefore, you need to be able to organize and manage the learning process within a company.
 Learning management systems can help you with it by providing you tools for:

 - Knowledge assessments

-With a help of an LMS you can create courses with your own, as well as third-party content.
+With the help of an LMS, you can create courses with your own, as well as third-party content.
 You can upload content (video, text, pdf) and organize it into lessons and modules.

 Reports and Analytics